 13.2 Any competitor retiring from a race must inform the OOD or his/her on the water team (safety or race) at the earliest opportunity, before leaving the race area

-13.0 Time Limits

 Boats failing to finish within 30 minutes of the winning boat will be scored Did Not Finish.
 This changes rules 35 and A4.1.

 14.0 Protests and Requests for Redress